gryzus24/ziew/README.md

       BG CPU %all 60:ff0 66:fc0 72:f90 78:f60 84:f30 90:f00
       FG CPU %user 0:22a 10:default 60:aa2

 *Color* lines must come after the *Widget* lines they apply to.
-You can define multiple widgets and place them in any order you want, but with the following limitations:
+You can define multiple widgets and place them in any order you want.
-* maximum number of widgets is 16,
-* maximum number of colors is 100.

 ### Widgets
 Widget | Data source